Department of Geological Sciences

 Doctor of Philosophy

-Normally a student must have completed a master's degree before being admitted to the doctoral program.
-A student may be permitted to bypass the master's degree after one year of residence upon demonstration of superior scholastic performance and research potential, recommendation of his or her graduate committee, and approval by the geological sciences faculty.
+Many students have completed a master's degree before being admitted to the doctoral program, but some students enter the Ph.D. program having completed only an undergraduate degree.
+Students admitted to the M.S. program who elect pursue a Ph.D. instead may be permitted to bypass the master's degree after one semester of residence upon demonstration of superior scholastic performance and research potential.
+Recommendation by the student's graduate committee and approval by the geological sciences faculty is required in this case.

 Admission to the Ph.D. program after completing the M.S. degree in the Department of Geological Sciences requires faculty approval.

 Requirements for the Ph.D. degree are a minimum of 48 semester hours of graduate credit (which may include 30 hours from the M.S. degree) plus a minimum of six hours and preferably no more than 12 hours of GEOL 994, a written comprehensive examination and an oral comprehensive examination, a dissertation, and a final oral examination in defense of the dissertation.

 Facilities and Research Interests